shoeffner/mthesis/src/conclusion.md

 TODO(shoeffner): beautify plot \Cref{fig:bioid_accuracies}

 The accuracy of `PupilLocalization` is very good and reaches the same accuracy as @Timm2011.
-It performs faster than the implementation of `EyeLike` on the BioID dataset with a median computation time of \SI{1.838}{\milli\second}, compared to `EyeLike`'s median computation time of \SI{24.780}{\milli\second}
+Inspecting the times in \Cref{tab:comptimes-BioID} it becomes clear that `PupilLocalization` performs faster than the implementation of `EyeLike` on the
+BioID dataset with a median computation time of \SI{1.838}{\milli\second}, compared to `EyeLike`'s median computation time of \SI{24.780}{\milli\second}
-across the whole dataset (\Cref{tab:comptimes-BioID}).
+across the whole dataset.
 Even the maximum computation time is still on par, but for `PupilLocalization` this probably stems from resizing the lookup table.
 Still, since the eye size is a quadratic factor in the implementation, the computation time of `PupilLocalization` changes dramatically with bigger images, while `EyeLike`'s computation times are relatively stable.
-This can be seen in the pexels dataset, which contains bigger images (\Cref{tab:comptimes-pexels}): The median computation time is still better for the whole dataset, but while inspecting only results where both eye patches have a side length of more than \SI{50}{{pixels}} (the size to which `EyeLike` scales the eye patches to), `EyeLike` outperforms `PupilLocalization` by a factor of about $4$.
+This can be seen in \Cref{tab:comptimes-pexels} for the Pexels dataset, which contains bigger images: The median computation time is still better for the whole dataset, but while inspecting only results where both eye patches have a side length of more than \SI{50}{{pixels}}, the size to which `EyeLike` scales the eye patches to, `EyeLike` outperforms `PupilLocalization` by a factor of about $4$.

 It can be concluded that for real time scenarios with modern image